nicolabs/nicobot/README.md

 ### Askbot usage

-*Askbot* is a one-shot chatbot that will send a message and wait for an answer.
+*Askbot* is a one-shot chatbot that will typically ask for something and wait for an answer.

+It is primarily meant to integrate with other programs in a more large process, like for instance : asking for a user to authenticate via chat.

 **Again, this is NOT STABLE code, there is absolutely no warranty it will work or not harm butterflies on the other side of the world...
 Use it at your own risk !**

-When run, it will send a message and wait for an answer, in different ways (see options below).
+You configure the string to send and the rules that make it exit, depending on the received messages (see options below).
-Once the configured conditions are met, the bot will terminate and print the result in [JSON](https://www.json.org/) format.
+Once the conditions are met, the bot will terminate and print the result in [JSON](https://www.json.org/) format.
 This JSON structure will have to be parsed in order to retrieve the answer and determine what were the exit(s) condition(s).

-It is primarily meant to integrate with other programs in a more large process, like for instance : asking for a user to authenticate via chat.